 Labor costs are a significant factor in determining epoxy flooring prices.
 The amount of labor needed for installation directly affects the overall cost—the more labor required, the higher the price.

-Types of Epoxy Flooring
+Types of Epoxy Material Prices Flooring

 There are several types of epoxy flooring, each with unique advantages and applications.
 The most common types include: